The Importance of Wild-Animal Suffering

 - Non-hedonic "will to live": I think animals have a "will to live" that's partly separate from their hedonic well-being.
 Animal behaviors are integrations of huge numbers of signals and brain systems, so it's not surprising that some of these systems act contrary to the hedonic-welfare-maximization systems.
 If animals did not have a “will to live”, presumably they would not survive as effectively.

 - Few suicides on factory farms: If animals do kill themselves when their lives are not worth living, why don't we see more suicides on factory farms?
 Perhaps at least battery-cage hens would be better off killing themselves?
+(That said, Howie Lempel pointed out to me that maybe caged animals are less able to hurt themselves than free animals.)

 - Big animals may have decent lives: I think the animals that potentially could contemplate suicide (chimpanzees??) likely do have lives worth living a good amount of the time.